frederic-perez/AmE-dictionary/data/dictionary.md

 __petty officer__ _n_ :three::hammer:
 __petty__ _adj_ :dart::three: Not important and not worth giving attention to. _A petty argument resulted in her son’s murder._ __2__ Complaining too much about things that are not important. _Don’t be so petty._
 __petulance__
-__petulant__ _adj_ :nine::m:::mega: /ˈpɛtʃ ə lənt/ Unreasonably irritable or ill-tempered. _Syn_ peevish, testy, cranky, fractious _After their fight, her friend came to make amends, but she was feeling petulant and sulky and ignored him._
+__petulant__ _adj_ :dart::nine::m:::mega: /ˈpɛtʃ ə lənt/ Unreasonably irritable or ill-tempered.
+Someone who is childishly sulky or bad-tempered.
+It often refers to a person who is irritable or prone to sudden, unreasoned outbursts of anger or annoyance, especially when they don’t get what they want.
+This term conveys a sense of immaturity in behavior and is often used to highlight a lack of patience or emotional control. _Syn_ peevish, testy, cranky, fractious _The petulant child threw a tantrum when he was told he could not have dessert before dinner._ _After their fight, her friend came to make amends, but she was feeling petulant and sulky and ignored him._
 __petulantly__
 __pew__ _n_ _Church pews._
 __pewter__ _n_ :four::hammer:
 __phagocytosis__ _n_ Process in which phagocytes engulf and digest microorganisms and cellular debris; an important defense against infection.
 __phalanx__ _n_ :three: A compact or close-knit body of people. _Syn_ crowd, unit _The party members disagreed on many topics, but when it came to social issues, they formed a solid phalanx._
 __phantasmagoric__ _adj_ :two::hammer:
+__phantasmagorical__ _adj_ /fan-taz-muh-GOR-i-kuhl/ Illusory; strange; deceptive; imaginary; surreal; hallucinatory.
 __Pharaoh__
 __pharmaceutical__ _adj_ :two::dart::mega: /ˌfɑr məˈsu tɪ kəl/ /fär′mə-so͞o′tĭ-kəl/
 __pharmacophores__ _n_
 __phase out__
+__phase__ _n_ :mega: /feɪz/ (_vs_ face /feɪs/)
 __phenom__ _n_ :four: _slang_ A phenomenon, especially a remarkable or outstanding person.
 __phenomena__ _pl n_
 __phenomenological__ _adj_ Of, relating to, or based on observed or observable facts.